MotoGP | Espargaro: "IRTA protects teams too much on contracts"

-Since Marc Marquez and Honda decided to part ways consensually, with still one year left on his contract, in order to allow the champion from Cervera to move onto the Gresini Racing Ducati, contracts have become one of the main topics of discussion in the MotoGP paddock .
+Ever since Marc Marquez and Honda decided to part ways by mutual consent, with one more year left on his contract, in order to allow the champion from Cervera to move onto the Gresini Racing Ducati, contracts have become one of the main topics of discussion in the MotoGP paddock .

 Aprilia has spent the last two weeks insisting that all its riders, including Miguel Oliveira, who is tipped as the favorite to take Marquez’s place at Honda, have ironclad contracts for 2024 and that they cannot be interrupted.